 As part of the consultation and pre-operative work-up process, you will probably be required to see one of the consultant physicians with a specialist interest in bariatric surgery patients and a dietary plan will be formulated to ensure that you are as nutritionally healthy as is possible prior to the surgery being performed.
 As with most things in life proper planning is the key to success.

-Are there any post-operative considerations from a body lift?
+Are there any post-operative considerations?

 What can make my life easier post-body lift?